Seoul: North Korea releases army rice reserves amid shortage

 Ha said North Korea is trying to control the price of grains to which its public is most sensitive.

-The lawmakers didn’t elaborate on North Korea's food situation or actions it was taking.

-But Kwon Tae-jin, an expert at the private GS&J Institute in South Korea, said North Korea is likely releasing the military reserves to sell at a cheaper price than at markets to stabilize prices.
-He said rice prices are “considerably unstable” in North Korea because the government has a limit in supplying such rice.
+Kwon Tae-jin, an expert at the private GS&J Institute in South Korea, said North Korea is likely releasing the military reserves to sell at a cheaper price than at markets to stabilize prices.
+He said rice prices are “considerably unstable” in North Korea because the government has a limit in how much rice it can supply.

+It isn't the first time that North Korea has released state rice reserves, but the assessment that it doesn’t have much left in its grain stockpiles is worrisome, Kwon said.

-North Korea had similar food shortages in past years before the pandemic, according to Kwon, but its needs were met by the smuggling of rice and other grains via the North’s porous border with China.
-But the North’s ongoing pandemic-caused border shutdowns made it extremely difficult for such smuggling to happen, worsening this year’s food shortage, Kwon said.
+North Korea had similar food shortages in past years before the pandemic, according to Kwon, but its needs were met by the smuggling of rice and other grains via its porous border with China.
+But North Korea’s ongoing pandemic-caused border closure makes it extremely difficult for such smuggling to happen, worsening this year’s food shortage, Kwon said.

 The NIS has a spotty record in confirming developments in North Korea, one of the world’s most secretive countries.
-But its latest assessment came after North Korean leader Kim Jong Un admitted his country faces the “worst-ever” crisis due to the pandemic and other difficulties and even a possible dire food shortage.
+But its current assessments come after North Korean leader Kim Jong Un admitted his country faces the “worst-ever” crisis due to the pandemic and other difficulties and even a possible dire food shortage.

 During a key ruling party meeting in June, Kim urged officials to find ways to boost agricultural production, saying the country’s food situation “is now getting tense.”
-Earlier, he even compared the ongoing pandemic-related difficulties to a 1990s famine that killed hundreds of thousands.
+Earlier, he even compared the ongoing pandemic-related difficulties to a 1990s famine that killed hundreds of thousands of people.

+Chinese data show North Korea’s trade with China, its last major ally and biggest trading partner, nosedived by about 80% last year — a result of the North’s strict border closure.
+South Korea’s central bank said last week that North Korea’s economy is estimated to have shrunk 4.5% last year, the biggest contraction since 1997.

-Kwon said North Korea's current food problem will continue until it harvests corns, rice and other grains in September and October.
-But he said North Korea won't likely suffer a humanitarian disaster like the 1990s famine, during which he said the public found little grains left at most markets.
-Currently, he said North Korean citizens can still buy grains at an expensive price at markets if they have money.
+Kwon said North Korea’s current food problem will continue until it harvests corn, rice and other grains in autumn.
+But he said North Korea isn't likely to suffer a humanitarian disaster like the 1990s famine, during which he said there was little grain remaining at most markets.
+Currently, North Korean citizens can still buy grain at expensive prices if they have money, he said.

-Other experts say China, North Korea’s main ally and aid benefactor, also won’t likely let a massive famine happen in the North.
-They say China worries about North Korean refugees flooding over the border or the establishment of a pro-U.S., unified Korea on its doorstep.
+Other experts say China isn't likely to allow a massive famine to occur in North Korea.
+They say China worries about North Korean refugees flooding over the border into China or the establishment of a pro-U.S., unified Korea on its doorstep.

+According to the NIS, North Korea wants the United States to relax some of the newer U.N. sanctions imposed over its high-profile weapons tests as a precondition for returning to talks on its nuclear program.
+They are bans on exporting mineral resources and importing refined oil and high-end liquors and suits.
+Kim Jong Un, in particular, needs those liquors and suits to distribute to elites in North Korea, Ha cited the NIS as saying.

+The two lawmakers said the NIS also believes there is no indication that Kim Jong Un has a health issue, following recent photos that appeared to show a bandage on the back of his head.
+The NIS said Kim has been actively making public appearances and his movements have appeared normal.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.